ecnepsnai/logtic/README.md

 [![Releases](https://img.shields.io/github/release/ecnepsnai/logtic/all.svg?style=flat-square)](https://github.com/ecnepsnai/logtic/releases)
 [![LICENSE](https://img.shields.io/github/license/ecnepsnai/logtic.svg?style=flat-square)](https://github.com/ecnepsnai/logtic/blob/master/LICENSE)

-Package logtic is a (another) logging library for golang projects.
+Logtic is a yet another logging library for golang projects.

 The goal of logtic is to be as transparent and easy to use as possible, allowing applications and libraries to seamlessly log to a single file.
 Logtic can be used in libraries and won't cause any problems if the parent